OctaYann/laravel-encryptenv/README.md

 `config/encryptenv.php` as a prefix to each value you want to encrypt

 Example .env File with default Encrypt Flag !ENC:

+⚠WARNING⚠ - Do not use quotes or double quotes in env file with laravel-encryptenv !
 ```
 APP_ENV=production
 APP_DEBUG=false